QueNerguy/WikiQuedia/content/WikiQuedia/II Source Notes/miscellaneous - templateless/example boundary extremum.md

 y² = 2 \rightarrow y = \pm \sqrt{2}
 $$

-Now we know the coordinates of the extremes at the boundaries are:
+Now we know the coordinates of the extremes at the boundaries are
 $$
 (\sqrt{2}, \sqrt{2}), (- \sqrt{2}, \sqrt{2}), (\sqrt{2}, - \sqrt{2}), (- \sqrt{2}, - \sqrt{2})
 $$